Kurento/kurento/source/glossary.rst

             :rfc:`4568`
                 Security Descriptions for Media Streams in SDP

+    Semantic Versioning
+       `Semantic Versioning <http://semver.org/>`_ is a formal convention for specifying compatibility using a three-part version number: major version; minor version; and patch.

     Signalling Plane
         It is the layer of a media system in charge of the information exchanges concerning the establishment and control of the different media circuits